Breathe Out, Breathe In

-Breathe Out, Breathe In is the fifth studio album by English rock band The Zombies, released on 9 May 2011.
+Breathe Out, Breathe In is the fifth studio album by the English rock band the Zombies, released on 9 May 2011.

 The band recorded a music video for the album's song "Any Other Way", their first music video since the band's original formation in 1961.
 Two of the songs on the album are remakes of earlier recordings by the band Argent.
 "Christmas for the Free" was originally released in 1973 on the album In Deep.
 "Shine on Sunshine" was originally released in 1975 on the album Circus.